You have every reason to be okay. But, you’re up at 11 pm, mind racing

 She has 12 years of mental health experience and 6 years as a therapist conducting 4,000 sessions working with anxiety, trauma, and nervous system dysregulation.
 Her training draws from Somatic Experiencing (Peter Levine), polyvagal theory (Stephen Porges), and somatic modalities through Alchemy Somatics and the Embody Lab.

 Sessions are private pay.
 That means no insurance record, no diagnostic codes that follow you, and no third party involved in your care.
 All sessions are conducted virtually.
-Learn more about online therapy in California and what to expect.
+Learn more about online therapy in California and for more on fees and insurance options, visit the FAQ page.

 Common Questions about Anxiety Therapy in Los Angeles